tylerclark/next-supabase-google-tailwind/README.md

 - Sign-in with Google capability (turn on in Supabase, sign-up in Google Cloud console)
 - Tailwind v4
+- Basic AI Chat capabilities using Vercel's AI package

+---

+### How to get started:

-Setup a Supabase project by going to: [database.new](https://database.new)
+1. Setup a Supabase project by going to: [database.new](https://database.new)
+2. Copy the environment variables template: `cp .env.example .env.local`
+3. Update the environment variables in `.env.local` with your values
+4. Run `npm i`
+5. Run `npm run dev`

+---

 ### How I made his boilerplate: